 A conductor in frequent demand for symphonic, choral, operatic and balletic productions throughout the United States, Canada and Hong Kong, Teresa Cheung completed an acclaimed 13-season tenure as Music Director and Conductor of Pennsylvania’s Altoona Symphony Orchestra in 2021 spring.
-Her recent engagements have found her on the podia of the Amarillo, American, Bakersfield, Mobile, New Amsterdam, Phoenix, Portland, Stamford, Venice and Western Michigan Symphony Orchestras, Evansville, Fort Wayne and Rochester Philharmonic Orchestras, Pennsylvania Centre Orchestra, Woodstock Chamber Orchestra, New York City Ballet, Brooklyn’s Regina Opera and Hong Kong Sinfonietta.
-Additionally, she often appears as conductor for colleges and universities and with All State/All County orchestra festivals.
+Her recent engagements have found her on the podia of the Amarillo, American, Bakersfield, Chappaqua, Mid-Texas, Mobile, New Amsterdam, Phoenix, Portland, Stamford, Venice and West Michigan symphony orchestras, Pennsylvania Centre Orchestra, Woodstock Chamber Orchestra, New York City Ballet, Brooklyn’s Regina Opera and Hong Kong Sinfonietta, while also often appearing as conductor for colleges and universities, and with All State/All County orchestra festivals.
 She has also served as a conducing clinician at the “Meet the Artist” programme of the Lincoln Center for the Performing Arts.

 Cheung is widely known for her creative concert programming, collaborative projects and community outreach programmes and for being a passionate advocate for music education for all ages.
-Since the beginning of her tenure in Altoona, Cheung has created numerous outreach programmes that have engaged children and high school choristers, ballet companies, and civic organisations.
-Under her leadership, the orchestra has performed with instrumental and choral ensembles from Penn State University, Indiana University of Pennsylvania and Juniata College, and collaborated with the Pennsylvania Humanities Council) in “Dvořák’s New World”, a programme of Humanities on the Road which was broadcast throughout the state of Pennsylvania in 2011.
+Since the beginning of her tenure in Altoona, she has created numerous outreach programmes which have engaged children and high school choristers, ballet companies, and civic organisations.
+Under her leadership, the orchestra has performed with instrumental and choral ensembles from Penn State University, Indiana University of Pennsylvania and Juniata College, and collaborated with the Pennsylvania Humanities Council in the filming of Dvorak’s New World, a programme for Humanities on the Road which was broadcast throughout the state of Pennsylvania in 2011.
 Another groundbreaking interdisciplinary project was the North American premiere of F W Murnau’s Nosferatu in 2017 on Halloween, in which the original symphonic score of Hans Erdmann was reunited with the silent film in a reconstruction by Berndt Heller.